matrunchyk/vue-oop/README.md

 </script>
 ```

-Now when the `userId` variable is changed, the `queryParams` are also updated and ready to be called.
+Now when the `userId` variable changed, the `queryParams` are also updated and ready to be called.

 ## Contribution

 Feel free to submit your pull-requests, ideas, proposals and bug reports!

-### TODOs:
-- Add optional dynamic .graphql document generation based on model attributes and schema
-- Add optional IntrospectionQuery execution so that you don't need to specify `schema.graphql` manually.
+### Coming in next releases:
+- Add Vue3 support
 - Add `@Inject` and `@Provide`
 - Add subscriptions & events example
 - Write more tests & coverage support
-- Add a configurable operation confirmation when performing some risky operations.
-For example, automatically display a delete confirmation component when executing `.delete()` method.
+- Add scaffolding support
+- Publishing as monorepo with `vue-oop-table`